AnthonyMa2122/Crowdtour-Release/README.md

 password: test <br>

-3.In the CSC-690-Final-Project directory, compile and run 'python simpleapp.py' <br>
+3.In the CSC-690-Final-Project directory, go to googlemap directory and compile the simpleapp.py file with the command 'python3 simpleapp.py' <br>

 ### Croudtour in action